-- (3) Transaction records referred to in subregulation (1), shall be- - (a) kept in the format specified by the FIU and contain sufficient detail to permit reconstruction of individual transactions; and - (b) made available to the FIU, upon its request.
+(3) Transaction records referred to in subregulation (1), shall betransfer service providers to keep list of agents.
+[392/2014].

+- (a) kept in the format specified by the FIU and contain sufficient detail to permit reconstruction of individual transactions: and - (b) made available to the Supervisory Authority, upon its request and within such time frame as specified.